CodeSpent/Twitchy/README.rst

 after the Twitch Helix endpoint they're interfacing with.
 You can find examples in our examples folder.

-Reference for Twitch Helix endpoints can be found in the _Twitch Helix API documentation: https://dev.twitch.tv/docs/api/reference.
+Reference for Twitch Helix endpoints can be found in the `Twitch Helix API documentation`_.

 Contributing